 Everyone overseas knows their soccer team’s matches have been rigged since the covid restart…

-The last time the Glazers watched their NFL team in the Super Bowl, they won a game that was definitely thrown by the other side to spite Al Davis.
+The last time the Glazer watched their NFL team in the Super Bowl, they won a game that was definitely thrown by the other side to spite Al Davis.

 Malcolm Glazer was never a coward and his family follows in his footsteps well.
 They’re not afraid to be conduits of chicanery, especially in their home stadium.

-(Side note: this interview a couple weeks ago is awesome)
+(Side note: this interview a couple weeks ago is fascinating)

 God Governor Ron DeSantis

 This guy is a god governor.
-Not merely good – god.
+Love him or hate him – it’s undeniable he has god powers to do what he wants.
 I imagine this conversation took place word for word recently…

 DeSantis: Hey Commissioner, my state has three NFL franchises that allowed fans in their stadiums all season long.
 You’re also welcome for our Super Bowl host site in what is by far the most accessible state in the country for commerce.